fat115/serverguide/README.md

 - Replace label by textarea in formspec for automatic break lines
 - Add use of files for tab content
 - Add option to add to inventory to add to inventory of new player
+- Tab content files stored in world folder, so rules can be world specific Look for file and create it if need when server start